Your Guide to the Best Holiday Shopping in Santa Barbara

 Paseo Nuevo

 Sometimes you just want to go to a central location with plenty of different shops and restaurants.
-Paseo Nuevo fits that bill, with more than 50 shops, including national chains like Aveda, Victoria’s Secret, and the Gap, as well many smaller stores, such as Zitzillan Imports and Seaside Makers Collective.
+Paseo Nuevo fits that bill, with more than 50 shops, including national chains like Aveda, Victoria’s Secret, and the Gap, and many smaller stores, such as Zitzillan Imports and Seaside Makers Collective.

 What makes Paseo especially fun this time of year is the snow and the carolers.
 Yes, we said snow!
-Every night from November 25 – December 31, 2022, at 5:30 pm and 6:30 pm there is a snowfall in the Center Court (totally gluten-free and non-toxic).
-You will find costumed carolers, holiday horns, and local choirs on weekends.
+Every night from the weekend after Thanksgiving until the end of the year, at 5:30 pm and 6:30 pm, there is a snowfall in the Center Court (totally gluten-free and non-toxic).
+On weekends, you will find costumed carolers, holiday horns, and local choirs.
 That will certainly put you in the spirit!

 Specialty Shopping Areas